Keynote Speakers

 2020 Speaker Panel

 Stephanie was born and raised in the Lower Mainland and completed her Bachelor’s degree in Integrated Sciences at UBC.
-Throughout her undergraduate degree she was an active member of Phi Delta Epsilon’s UBC chapter, even serving two terms as President.
-Following graduation in 2019, she spent the summer months travelling before starting full time work as a research coordinator on clinical trials of heart valve replacement therapies.
+Throughout her undergraduate degree, she was an active member of Phi Delta Epsilon’s UBC chapter, even serving two terms as President.
+Following graduation in 2019, she spent the summer months traveling before starting full-time work as a research coordinator on clinical trials of heart valve replacement therapies.
 In May of this year, she was admitted to UBC medical school and started her first year in August at the Vancouver Fraser campus.
 Stephanie is incredibly excited to lead the workshop at MedConnect 2020!

 2020 Med-Student Panel